 Please note that when you make requests based on these rights, if we are not certain of your identity, we may need to ask you for further personal information to be used only for the purposes of replying to your request.

-Buffalo State implements appropriate physical, technical, and organizational security measures to protect your Personal Information consistent with the requirements of law and the policies of the Buffalo State Board of Trustees.
+Buffalo State implements appropriate physical, technical, and organizational security measures to protect your Personal Information consistent with the requirements of law and the policies of the SUNY Board of Trustees.

 Buffalo State will retain your Personal Information for as long as there is a legitimate need to do so and in accordance with the SUNY Records Retention and Disposition Policy and applicable federal and state law.
 Retention periods vary and are established considering our legitimate interests and all applicable legal requirements.